 Like Voltaire's Candide in his eponymous novel, Jallel, a young North-African man, dreaming of better prospects, immigrates illegally to France.
 He struggles at first as he is unable to ...

 The story of Saartjes Baartman, a Black domestic who, in 1808, left Southern Africa, then ruled by Dutch settlers, for Europe, following her boss Hendrick Caesar , hoping to find fame and ...
 See full summary »

 Filmed in a reformed train Wagon, sueur follows the performance as a belly dancer of The secret of the Grain lead actress, Hafsia Herzi, who dances on hot and popular musics, Night belly dance in a resturant.

 It's the end of summer vacation for Amin.
 The young photographer spends cozy evenings with Charlotte, the ex-girlfriend of his Casanova cousin.
 She talks to him about literature, he ...
 See full summary »

-Adele's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire, to assert herself as a woman and as an adult.
-In front of others, Adele grows, seeks herself, loses herself and ultimately finds herself through love and loss.
+Adèle's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire and to assert herself as a woman and as an adult.
+In front of others, Adèle grows, seeks herself, loses herself, and ultimately finds herself through love and loss.